• Skip to primary navigation

 Jump to Recipe Print Recipe

-Do you ever eat something and think, “Wow, these flavors – they just get me.
+Do you ever eat something and think, “Wow, this food just feels like home.
 If I were a food, I would be this!” …No?
-I’m the only one? πŸ˜‰
+I’m the only one? ๐Ÿ˜‰

-The warm, spicy flavors that are comforting and yet surprising and keep you interested; I like to think I’m kind of like that.
-I’m an old soul that’s very down-to-earth, but I’m also an independent, fiercely determined person – Oh, I shouldn’t go skydiving?
-Okay, I think I’m gonna go skydiving then! πŸ™‚ I’m betting some of you can relate to me.
+The warm, spicy flavors that are comforting and yet surprising; I like to think I’m kind of like that.
+I’m an old soul that’s very down-to-earth, but I can also be unpredictable.
+Maybe some of you can relate to me.

-Oh yes, pumpkin spice has a special place in my heart too, but Chai or anything with double the amount of cinnamon as normal and I’m in!
+Oh yes, pumpkin spice has a special place in my heart too, but anything Chai-spiced (or anything with double the amount of cinnamon as normal) and I’m in!

-Let me know if you see a Chai-Spiced Granola anywhere – cause I sure haven’t!
-I absolutely love that I can use Chai flavor in granola; it’s like taking a traditional, classic granola recipe, and adding more of a Fall and spicy flare.
+Let me know if you see a Chai-Spiced Granola anywhere – cause I sure haven’t.
+I absolutely love that I can use Chai spices in granola; it’s like taking a traditional, classic granola recipe and adding a fun twist.

 Granola is such a healthy breakfast, snack or yogurt topping too.
-Let’s talk health benefits.
 This Chai-Spiced Granola is filled with:

 • Nuts (almonds and walnuts/pecans) – for fiber, protein, vitamins, healthy fats